SaurabhGoyal/saurabhgoyal.github.io/_posts/2019-06-04-program-in-assembly.markdown

         - Compiles the source code (.py) directly to machine code
         - Provides access to full .Net library.

-- **JAVA**

-    - Implemented in C, It has two components - JAVAC, working as compiler and JVM, working as (interpreter + JIT compiler)
-    - JAVAC compiles the source code (.java) into bytecode (.class)
-    - Then bytecode is interpreted into machine code line by line by platform specific JVM while applying JIT compilation.

 - **C**

     - Original - I don't know the exact name of C's original compiler.